Dr. Jessica Gillung

 Aimee Fraser

-BSc student – Research Assistant Aimee is an undergraduate student majoring in Environmental Biology.
+BSc student – Independent Research Project Aimee is an undergraduate student majoring in Environmental Biology.
 Having spent much of her spare time hiking around British Columbia and the Yukon, she is invested in conservation and aims to help conserve the biodiversity that makes these places unique.
 She is fascinated by insect diversity, particularly of beetles, and is working on insects sampled from cranberry bogs over the summer. |

 Don Ran